svtk/kotlin-swift-interopedia/docs/usual-workflow/Top-level var properties (mutable).md

 ## Top-level var properties (mutable)

-A wrapper class for accessing the property appears: TopLevelPropertyMutable.topLevelPropertyMutable.
+A wrapper class for accessing the property appears: TopLevelPropertyMutableKt.topLevelPropertyMutable.

 ### Explanations